The Missing Cross to Purity

 The outward Jew worshipped in his outward temple made with hands,

-at outward Jerusalem, and they came up yearly to worship there;
+and they came up yearly to worship there;

 and if they did not come up to worship at outward Jerusalem,